bringauto/fleet-management-http-api/README.md

 }
 ```

-- keycloak_url : base url of a working keycloak instance
+- keycloak_url : base URL of a working Kycloak instance
 - client_id : id of client in keycloak (Clients -> click on client representing http api -> Settings -> Client ID)
 - client_secret_key : secret key of client (Clients -> click on client representing http api -> Credentials -> Client Secret)
 - scope : checking of scopes is not yet implemented (must be `email` for now!)